markmark206/temporal/protobufftest/README.md

 The results of the compiling of the three options can be found in [./out](./out/).

-The results of running a couple of linters on the three options can be found in [./linters.md](./linters.md)
+The results of running a couple of linters on the three options can be found in [./linters.md](./linters.md).

+Assuming tooling is installed on the machine, these artifacts can be recreated by running `make` and `make lint`.

 # Notes